Design

 This course provides students with theory, knowledge and skill of production design for both print and web application.
 Students gain conceptual understanding and practical skill in areas including color management, print production, and web graphics.

-This course addresses modern interfaces, concepts, processes, and techniques for creating Front-end web designed sites, applications, and experiences.
-Students will use current design-and-code technologies, while preparing for future web enabled devices.
-This course sets a foundational understanding of HTML, SVG, CSS, JS, and the web-as-a-platform.
+Addresses modern interfaces, concepts, processes, and techniques for creating Front-end web designed sites, applications, and experiences.
+Students use current design-and-code technologies while preparing for future web enabled devices.
+Sets a foundational understanding of HTML, SVG, CSS, JS, and the web-as-a-platform.

 DESN 375.
 DIGITAL VIDEO.
 5 Credits.